inteiros/InvestinderFrontend/README.md

 ## Usage

-After installing every dependency with yarn or npm i,
+After installing every dependency with yarn or npm i, you can run the react-scripts with

 ```bash
 yarn start